 Naloxone History Lesson

 Naloxone is not a new medication.
-In fact, emergency responders have used the medication since the 1960s.
+In fact, emergency responders have used naloxone since the 1960s.
 Today, worried parents keep naloxone on hand, law enforcement officers carry the medication in case of life-threatening emergencies, and doctors prescribe the overdose antidote to patients taking opiate pain medications.

 Thanks to the increased availability, the CDC reports more than 10,000 overdose reversals with naloxone by non-medical bystanders.
 Despite the recent push, however, there are still plenty of myths and misconceptions surrounding this medication.

 Each and every day, approximately 100 people die from a drug overdose.
-With numbers like that, it should come as no surprise to learn that overdose deaths are now the leading cause of injury in the United States.
+With numbers like that, it should come as no surprise to learn that drug overdose deaths are now the leading cause of injury in the United States.
 In response, Attorney General Eric Holder has called for a serious expansion of prevention efforts.
-Heeding the call to action, naloxone – the one and only medication known to reverse the effects of opiates – has become a go-to prevention tool in the fight against opiate-related overdose deaths.
+Heeding the call to action, naloxone—the one and only medication known to reverse the effects of opiates— has become a go-to prevention tool in the fight against opiate-related overdose deaths.

 Myth #1: Naloxone Encourages Addicts to Take More Drugs